 Read through, or head to the option to that you’re most interested in reading by clicking the option below.

 Regrowing Veggies from Scraps ebook gives step-by-step instructions on how to regrow green onions, celery, romaine lettuce, iceberg lettuce, and butter lettuce from just the scraps you’d normally toss!
 Plus it also includes how to grow microgreens!

-All the steps are listed below, but if you want to read it without ads, keep it to reference for later, or print it out, buy a digital copy for only $5!
+All the steps are listed below, but if you want to read it without ads, keep it to reference for later, or print it out, buy a digital copy for only $6 with coupon code READER!

 The small fee helps me keep this site running so I can provide you with more great tips.
 If it’s out of your budget, no worries, you can still get the info you need in the article below.